Leszno: 19th–20th centuries

 After World War I, in November 1918, Poland regained independence.
 Shortly after the Greater Poland Uprising of 1918–19 broke out, attempting to reintegrate Greater Poland and Leszno with Poland.
 The first local battles of the uprising took place in the area on 28 December 1918.
-Afterward the city became part of the newly established Second Polish Republic under the Treaty of Versailles, with effect from 17 January 1920.
+Though the city was located on the German side of the military demarcation line established following the ceasefire in February 1919, Leszno became part of the newly established Second Polish Republic under the Treaty of Versailles, with effect from 17 January 1920.
 The local populace had to acquire Polish citizenship.
 In the interbellum, Leszno was a county seat within the Polish Poznań Voivodeship.
 In 1924, a monument dedicated to the Polish insurgents of 1918–19 was erected.